This is the Ducati Panigale V4 maintenance schedule and service intervals — sourced from the owner’s manual, also referencing parts diagrams.

 So you’re going to service your own Ducati Panigale V4 Superbike are you?
 Brave soul!
-Here’s the full maintenance schedule.
+Here’s the full maintenance schedule for the Ducati Panigale V4 (base model).

 Another maintenance-specific fact is that the Panigale V4 has a self-bleeding clutch.
 One less maintenance task for you!